calum74/econv/README.md

 `limit` controls the size of buffered entropy but there is normally no need to specify this.

+`convert` uses constant time and memory.
+It does not allocate any memory.

+Exceptions: `convert` is exception neutral to `gen` throwing exceptions.
+If `gen()`, `gen.max()` or `gen.min()` throws an exception, then this is passed out of `convert` without consuming entropy or invalidating the internal state of `entropy_converter`.

+Specifying an invalid input or output range throws `std::invalid_argument`.

 ### Convenience methods

 ```c++
 template<typename Generator>
 auto with_generator(Generator &gen)
 ```
-Returns a functor taking an integer argument `x`, that returns a uniform random numer between 0 and `x-1`.
+Returns a functor taking an integer argument `x` returning a uniform random numer between 0 and `x-1`.

 Example: `std::random_shuffle(cards.begin(), cards.end(), c.with_generator(d));`